 Eastern Illinois University is committed to providing the resources and services necessary to keep its employees on the leading edge of technology.
 To enhance the working and teaching environment, this guide is a reference for accessing various technology services.

-- Full name and university E-number
+- Name and E-number

 Information Technology Services now uses an application called LogMeIn to speed service calls on faculty and staff desktop computers.